felipe-feijoo/Challenge---NodeJS/README.md

 # CHALLENGE NODE JS

-This is the solution I came up with for the node.js challenge of Código del Sur.
+This is the solution I came up with for the node.js challenge of Código del Sur.<br>
 It's an API that allows user registration , login, fetch a list with popular movies provided by https://www.themoviedb.org/ save user's favorite movies and retrieve them.

-I used sqlite3 for the DB and objection.js as the ORM.
+I used sqlite3 for the DB , objection.js as the ORM, and bcrypt for encrypting the passwords.

+For the movies related endpoints, a token must be provided, it is implemented as a Jason Web Token and needs to be included in the Authorization header using the Bearer schema, for example :  Headers  {Authorization: Bearer <<'token'>> }.

 The server listens on port 8080.

-For the movies related endpoints, a token must be provided, it is implemented as a Jason Web Token and needs to be included in the Authorization header using the Bearer schema, for example :  Headers  {Authorization: Bearer <<'token'>> }.

 # Endpoints

 ## User related